Key Takeaways

 What is Dialpad?

-Dialpad began in 2011 as a cloud-native business communications platform, founded by engineers who previously worked on Google Voice.
-This Google DNA shows in Dialpad's design philosophy: make business communications as simple as consumer apps while delivering enterprise reliability.
-The company now supports over 30,000 businesses worldwide, with strong adoption among remote and distributed teams.
+Dialpad began in 2011 as a cloud-native communications platform, founded by engineers who previously worked on Google Voice.
+That DNA shows in its design: make business communications as simple as consumer apps while delivering enterprise reliability.
+It now supports over 30,000 businesses worldwide, with strong adoption among remote and distributed teams.

 Why Dialpad is a Good Alternative to Phone.com